zhoufanyi/-507F17_Final_Project/README.md

 # -507F17_Final_Project

 ### Before use
-1. make sure the python version is higher than 3.6
+1. Make sure the python version is higher than 3.6
 2. Create a virtual environment and install required modules described in **_requirement.txt_**.
 3. Create a database and include database name, username and password in the **_config.py_** file.
 The **_config.py_** file shuold be put in the same directory where **_SI507F17_finalproject.py_** is.
 4. The program starts up by **_python SI507F17_finalproject.py runserver_** in command line.
 Open any web browser and go to the localhost displayed in the command line.